kitnato/neverquest/source/data/manual.md

 ## Skills

 Skills are acquired from the [mercenary](#mercenary) and bestow a permanent ability.
 They can unlock certain [attributes](#attributes), [statistics](#statistics) or [masteries](#masteries).

+Some skills are also trained by other crew members, but require certain pre-conditions.

 ### Anatomy